Pinafore/848Q/prompt-ft/README.md

   function.
 You will probably want to create a (partial object)[https://docs.python.org/3/library/functools.html#partial-objects].

-* The only changes you should have to make in LoRABertBuzzer are to add methods to load and save the buzzer to a file.
+* Make sure that `load` and `save` methods in LoRABertBuzzer work, if not, you will need to customize it to work with your trained model (`./models/lorabert.model`).

 * Run adaptation on some data (use `limit` if you don't have a GPU).
 This is more of a proof-of-concept, and you don't need great accuracy to satisfy the